Herb-sh/Quick-Sample-Meteor/README.md

 # notes (Old)

 Getting to know Meteor.
-A simple app
+A demo app